ufal/npfl138/exam/questions.md

 #### Questions@:, Lecture 11 Questions
 - Define the Markov Decision Process, including the definition of the return.
 [5]

-- Define the value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+- Define the value function such that all expectations are over simple random variables (actions, states, rewards), not whole episodes.
 [5]

-- Define the action-value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+- Define the action-value function such that all expectations are over simple random variables (actions, states, rewards), not whole episodes.
 [5]

 - Express the value function using the action-value function, and express the action-value function using the value function.
 [5]